bekzhan29/alem_cup/README.md

 This is our team's code for [alem cup](https://cup.alem.school/) where we won 3rd place.
 Alem cup is AI programming competition.

+This year game's goal was to collect more coins than your opponent.
+[Example](https://cup.alem.school/main/playback/4d709248-f7e9-487e-9d3e-0c7ab1da95e4)

 [Results](https://cup.alem.school/main/leaderboard)

 ## main.py